-Deep-Cleaning the Toilet
+Deep-Clean the Toilet

-Rinse the bowl with clear water, and scrub with a toilet brush.
+Rinse the bowl with clear water and scrub with a toilet brush.
 The paste should remove most of the discoloration, but if a significant amount remains, apply more paste and wait a few hours more.

-Scrub the inside and outside of the bowl with a commercial toilet cleaner -- preferably one that contains bleach.
+Scrub the inside and outside of the bowl with a commercial toilet cleaner, preferably one that contains bleach.

 Fixing a Ruptured Wax Ring

 If the toilet rocks slightly or you see water on the floor around the bowl, a leaking wax ring is probably the source of the odors.
-It's easy to replace the ring, but you need to remove the toilet and inspect the flange.
+It's easy to replace the wax ring, but you need to remove the toilet and inspect the flange.
 It could be corroded or improperly installed.

-Turn off the water; flush the toilet, and hold down the handle to drain the tank.
+Turn off the water.
+Flush the toilet, and hold down the handle to drain the tank.
 Disconnect the toilet supply hose from the fill valve connector underneath the tank, using your fingers or a wrench.

-Loosen the nuts holding the bowl to the floor, using a wrench, and then lift the toilet and set it aside.
+Loosen the nuts holding the bowl to the floor using a wrench, and then lift the toilet and set it aside.
 Scrape the old wax away from the toilet flange with a putty knife.
 Deposit it on old newspaper and discard it.

-Inspect the flange; if it's corroded, that's probably why the toilet was rocking and why the wax seal ruptured, letting the sewer odor in.
+Inspect the flange.
+If it's corroded, that's probably why the toilet was rocking and why the wax seal ruptured, letting the sewer odor in.
 Repair it with a repair ring.
 If it's set more than 1/4 inch below the floor surface, raise it with a flange extender.
 You may also be able to solve the problem by installing a larger wax ring or stacking two regular ones.

 Replace the toilet after you've diagnosed and repaired the problem.